 Why processing matters: The truth about Bentonite Clay and heavy metal binding.

-1. Bentonite’s detox power comes from its natural structure.
+1. Bentonite’s unique properties come from its natural structure.

-Bentonite clay— especially calcium montmorillonite bentonite clay — is prized for its:
+Bentonite clay—especially calcium montmorillonite— is valued for its:

-Layered structure (called “smectite”), which allows it to adsorb toxins by trapping them between the layers
+• Layered structure (called “smectite”), which allows it to adsorb substances between the layers

 2. Excessive processing can damage this structure.